SeitaBV/assignment-data-optimization/Readme.md

 Given the relevant parameters ("soc-start", "soc-min", "soc-max", "soc-target", "storage-capacity", "power-capacity" and "conversion-efficiency", all floats), return the minimized total charging costs and the corresponding charging schedule (power and SoC).

-Note: The example script does not use the `storage-capacity` yet.
+Note: The example script does not use the "storage-capacity" yet.
+This parameter does not play a role for the optimization problem as parametrized here, because the soc-max is actually below the hard limit of the storage-capacity.
+In task 2, it will become relevant.

 There might be situations (set forth by the parameters) when the scheduler encounters an infeasible problem.
 We should show a meaningful error message.
 Bonus if we can indicate what is wrong (beyond "your parameters are infeasible), extra bonus for testing some edge case.